marcodiiga/marcodiiga.github.io/_posts/2015-07-28-permutations-and-combinations.markdown

       int previousPermutations = i * factorial(static_cast<int>(vec.size()) - 1);

       // The important check here is whether the previous permutations fit into the
       // rank we were given.
 Notice that the remaining index might even be zero.
-In that
-      // case we just position the last elements of the permutation. if (previousPermutations > maximumFound && previousPermutations <= remainingIndex) maximumFound = previousPermutations;
+      // In that case we just position the last elements of the permutation. if (previousPermutations > maximumFound &&
+          previousPermutations <= remainingIndex)
+        maximumFound = previousPermutations;
-      else if (previousPermutations > remainingIndex) { // We're not allowed to exceed the rank break;
+      else if (previousPermutations > remainingIndex) { // We're not allowed to
+                                                        // exceed the rank
+        break;
       }
     }
-    --i; // i was the solution either if we found a maximum or we terminated our variables
+    // i was the solution either if we found a maximum or we terminated our variables --i;

     solution.push_back(vec[i]);
     remainingIndex -= maximumFound;